Wild in the Streets (Helix album)

-Wild in the Streets was the sixth album by the rock band Helix, released in 1987.
+Wild in the Streets is the sixth album by the rock band Helix, released in 1987.

 The album went gold in the band's native Canada, but only managed a disappointing #179 on the Billboard 200 in the United States.
 The band would lose their U.S. deal with Capitol Records soon after.

 The power ballad "Dream On" is a cover of a 1982 song by Nazareth.
 "She's Too Tough" was written in 1985 by Def Leppard vocalist Joe Elliott.